Difference Between Asteroid and Meteorite

 4. Some famous asteroid names include Icarus, Hathor, Ceres, Pallas, and Hermes.
 On the flip side, Orionids, hoba, perseids, geminids, and Leonids are some of the names of famous meteorites.

-5. When it comes to orbit, asteroids typically have elliptical orbits in which the distance from the sun fails to vary too much.
+5. When it comes to orbit, asteroids have elliptical orbits in which the distance from the sun fails to vary too much.
 In contrast, meteorites also have elliptical orbits, but meteors get pulled into larger bodies, such as planets, due to their mass.

 Difference Between Asteroid and Meteorite